kopyta/DataEngineering/DataWarehouseProject/README.md

 +  the seamless and efficient population and integration of the data into the predefined data warehouse,
 +  the in-depth analysis of insights using advanced Business Intelligence system.

-by Agata Kopyt and Tymoteusz Barciński
+ Team members: Agata Kopyt, Tymoteusz Barciński

 # Data warehouse model
 ![Data warehouse model diagram](/DataWarehouseProject/modelling/dwh_model.png)